AUDIO-VISUAL S&M SPECTACULAR – AND A LITTLE BIT OF THE UNEXPECTED

 But just when you think S&M2 might be a straight run though of the original, we get a change.
 The Memory Remains pops up early to showcase massive audience participation and The Day That Never Comes jolts us into a post-Reload reality – looks like non-S&M tracks will be in the set after all, so now it feels like a gig and we don’t really know what’s coming.
 GAME ON.
 Confusion, Moth into the Flame and Halo on Fire make Hardwired the joint most represented album tonight (with Metallica), and other huge cuts include For Whom the Bell Tolls, Wherever I May Roam, No Leaf Clover, One and Load’s titanic closer The Outlaw Torn.

 Special mention goes to Master of Puppets, not just because you’re reminded (again) of how structurally fucking awesome it is, but because it’s where the show hits peak charge – the point where collapse into chaos looks most likely.
 It’s Master of Puppets … things get a little pumped but it doesn’t fall apart.
-Metallica and friends somehow stick with the score.
-Everyone nails it.
+Metallica and friends somehow stick with the score..

-What really lifts this gig though are the touches (spoiler alert) that shift it from ‘Can we actually do this orchestral thing?’, which must have a been a major factor in S&M 1999, to ‘We know we can do this.
+What really lifts this gig though are the touches (spoiler alert) that shift it from ‘Can we actually do this orchestral thing?’, which must have a been a concern with S&M 1999, to ‘We know we can do this.
 How can we make it better?’

 Here’s how.
 Let musical director Michael Tilson Thomas lead us into classical tasters on primitivism and futurism during the interval.
 Put James on stage with no band, not even a guitar (looks weird), to sing Unforgiven III with army-sized orchestral back-up.
 Pull the plug literally and give St Anger epic All Within My Hands an oversized Alice in Chains/Jar of Flies acoustica outing.
 Pretty damned cool.